Wiltz

-Wiltz (/de/; Wolz /lb/ or (locally) Wooltz /lb/) is a commune with town status in north-western Luxembourg, situated in the canton of the same name.
+Wiltz (/de/; Wolz /lb/ or (locally) Wooltz /lb/) is a commune with city status in north-western Luxembourg, situated in the canton of the same name.
 Wiltz is situated on the banks of the river Wiltz.
 It was also a battleground in the Battle of the Bulge, near the end of World War II.
 A local airfield (near the village of Noertrange) was used by both sides of the conflict, depending on the location of the Front.

-As of 2024, the town of Wiltz, which lies in the south of the commune, has a population of 5,848.
+As of 2025, the town of Wiltz, which lies in the south of the commune, has a population of 6,145.

 Populated places

 The commune consists of the following villages: